 You’re protected by law if you report any of the following:

 - someone’s health and safety is in danger

 - risk or actual damage to the environment

 - a miscarriage of justice

-- the company is breaking the law, eg doesn’t have the right insurance
+- the company is breaking the law, for example does not have the right insurance

 - you believe someone is covering up wrongdoing

-Personal grievances (eg bullying, harassment, discrimination) aren’t covered by whistleblowing law, unless your particular case is in the public interest.
+Personal grievances (for example bullying, harassment, discrimination) are not covered by whistleblowing law, unless your particular case is in the public interest.

 Report these under your employer’s grievance policy.